zhrxxxx/100-days/log.md

 ### Day 3: January 13, 2021

+**Today's Progress**:
-**Today's Progress**: Complete goal 6 (Ace can be 1 or 11 depend on player's total score), now the program can identify whether the card is a number card or a face card.
+Complete goal 6 (Ace can be 1 or 11 depend on player's total score), now the program can identify whether the card is a number card or a face card.
 Face cards are all count as 10 rather than 11/12/13.
+Work on js during class.

 **Link(s) to work**:
 [Day3: black jack ver0.1](https://github.com/zhrxxxx/100-day-of-code-java-files/blob/main/day3.java)